 The gold standard is of course what works for you and how it makes your body feel.
 If you’ve never tried aqua yoga, take your practice to the pool this summer and see what you think.
 Or, if you have an aqua yoga practice, enjoy it and appreciate being on the cutting edge of research.

 If you don’t have access to aqua yoga resources near you and want to try, join me in my online ecourse, Intro to Aqua Yoga.
-The course opens July 2019 and with it, you’ll improve your confidence, knowledge, and comfort with 4 weeks of resources and support.
-Get more information and enroll.
+The course opens every summer.
+Get on the waitlist.